- FRACTED

 and ‘parade flag’).

-Royal Guard 1904 – 1908, Serbia (fotw)
+Royal Guard 19041908, Serbia

 - FRUCTED

-- In traditional heraldry the term used when a plant or the branch of a tree
+- In traditional heraldry the term used when a plant or the branch of a tree or the tree itself is

-and generally shown in another
+bearing fruit, and generally shown in another

-tincture - but see ‘fruited’ (also ‘leaved’ and ‘tinctures’).
+tincture but see fruited (also leaved and tinctures).

 Flag of

-Flag of Pinheiro de Ázere, Portugal (fotw);
+Flag of Pinheiro de Ázere, Portugal;

-Flag of Wileroltigen, Switzerland (fotw)
+Flag of Wileroltigen, Switzerland

 - FRUITED